-The Community Art Program provides opportunities for members of the public to think creatively about how they can connect with their communities and neighbourhoods through collaborative arts projects.
+The Community Art Program provides support for members of the public to think creatively about how they can connect with their communities and neighbourhoods through collaborative arts projects.

 Projects involve a professional artist, who works with participants throughout the process.
 Project content is developed by the community, and often addresses current local issues.
 The artwork, once complete, is exhibited, installed, or performed for the community.

 Project Facilitation Workshops

 Interested in starting a project in your neighborhood but don't know how to make it happen?
 Have an idea but don't know what to do next?
-Contact Lillian Ash for information on project facilitation workshops
+Contact Kate Moon for information on project facilitation workshops

 What projects are currently underway?